Estimated reading time: 12 minutes

 Not Superman’s Style

 Adventures of Superman was quite the low-budget affair.
 The production schedule called for two half-hour episodes to be shot every six days.
 Sets were frequently used to shoot multiple scenes in multiple different episodes.
 As an example, once the crew got Perry White’s office set up for a production they might shoot the footage for three or four episodes all at one sitting.
-Reeves’ legendary gift for recalling disparate dialogue was a great benefit given the frenetic schedule.
+Reeves’ legendary gift for recalling dialogue was a great benefit given the frenetic schedule.

 A Great Success